 I use WordPress plugin similar to Akismet for spam protection and thus have rarely problems with real spammers who let robots comment automatically on thousands of blogs.

 There are sometimes problems with false positives in case of people Akismet marks accidentally as spam.
 Aaron Wall of SEO book has been flagged as spam by Akismet.

 One of my eager contributors has been filtered time and again even after I made him a “member” of this blog.
 False positives are a nuisance.

 This is a bug that sucks but I will de-spam your comments if you contact me by email, my address is onreact at onreact.com

 Many people complain about so called “manual spam” which is an oxymoron in a way.
 Spam is an unsolicited message and if you allow comments (by people) you can’t call it spam in this case.

 Comments made by humans not robots are not spam in 99% of cases.
 Nonetheless some things annoy me too:

-- People commenting with a name like “SEO Company” or “Real Estate California” because I want people to comment not companies or services, especially if the keywords have nothing to do with SEO or other topics of this blog.
+- People commenting with a name like “SEO Company” or “Real Estate California”.
+I want people to comment not companies or services, especially when the keywords are offtopic.

 - One liners saying something like “thanks, great article” because I don’t know if they are made by robots or not if they do not refer to the post.

-- People who do not read the article but comment based on the title and it’s keywords because it’s just ridiculous to state “I also like three-way links” if I just wrote that I hate them.
+- People who do not read the article but comment based on the headline and its keywords.
+It’s just stupid to state “I also like three-way links” when I just wrote that I hate them.

 - People using German or other non-English keywords as their “name” because it is impolite to exclude the majority of my readers who do not understand.